andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

   <figcaption class="figure-caption">R&oslash;j&aelig;lw&aring;v&oslash;kk&aelig;r!</figcaption>
 </figure>

-We're currently standing in front of the Royal Palace on the 20th? of May, looking down upon the final stretch of the parade route.
-The most remarkable thing that I notice is the complete lack of evidence that tens of thousands of Norwegians of various states of drunkenness occupied this exact same spot just two days ago.
+The most remarkable thing that I notice while standig on the grounds of the Royal Palace is the complete lack of evidence that tens of thousands of Norwegians of various states of drunkenness occupied this exact same spot just two days ago.
 No litter, no vandalism, no evidence of hooliganry.
 The only evidence I saw in the days